Where is Monkeypox in the US?

 What happens now?

-The US Centres for Disease Control and Prevention (CDC) has said it is preparing for the “possibility of more cases,” in the US following the confirmed monkeypox case in Massachusetts.
+The US Centres for Disease Control and Prevention (CDC) said it was preparing for the “possibility of more cases,” in the US following the first confirmed case in Massachusetts, but is urging calm among Americans.

-Health authorities have said however that the individual — who is in isolation — poses no risk to the public and is in a good condition in hospital.
+CDC official Jennifer McQuiston said that “the general public should not be concerned” about the sudden rise in infections of the rare illness but admitted that “this is a very unusual situation”.

+The Biden administration has taken steps to buy 13 million doses of Monkeypox vaccines, placing an $119m order with Bavarian Nordic for the Jynneos vaccine.

 Has the US had monkeypox before?